GustavFluur/filterfolk/README.md

 - To prevent any restraints regarding the presentation of my project in the readme.md file - I have  included some screenshots of the Facebook page in my documentation and followed those instructions by Code Institute.

+- If the Filter for Folk's [Facebook Page](https://www.facebook.com/profile.php?id=61561386792798) still exist -  please feel free to visit it!

 ![Facebook 1](assets/images/FACEBOOK/Facebook%201.png)
 ![Facebook 2](assets/images/FACEBOOK/Facebook%202.png)
 ![Facebook 3](assets/images/FACEBOOK/Facebook%203.png)